wcl-onespan/msft-entra-id-powershell-fido2-provisioning-script/README.md

-# Microsoft Entra ID PowerShell FIDO2 Provisioning Script
+# Microsoft Entra ID PowerShell FIDO2 Provisioning Script for OneSpan FIDO2 FX Series Hardware Authenticators

 This PowerShell script allows administrators to pre-provision **OneSpan FX7 FIDO2 security keys** in **Microsoft Entra ID**, either for a **single user** or in **bulk** via CSV.
 It registers FIDO2 passkeys on behalf of users using **Microsoft Graph** and the **DSInternals.Passkeys** module.